 Annual Incentive Bonuses.
 Annual incentives are established for each executive in the form of a percentage of base salary.
 Bonus targets are based on performance criteria related to achievement of the Company's annual plans, such as profitability, earnings per share, market growth and returns on invested capital and equity, and bonus targets include, to a certain extent, individualized goals based on areas of responsibility.
-The bonuses paid to the Company's executive officers for the 2000 fiscal year generally ranged from 0% to 24% of the executives' maximum potential bonus amounts for the year.
+In the last two years, and for the current fiscal year, more emphasis (and reward) has been placed on improving cash flow and managing the balance sheet to reflect the Company's response to market conditions and efforts to position the Company for earnings growth as the overall market improves.
+The bonuses paid to the Company's executive officers for the 2001 fiscal year generally ranged from 15% to 20% of the executives' maximum potential bonus amounts for the year.
 The determination of the amount of any bonus to be paid is made after the end of the year based on the degree to which the performance criteria have been met.
-At risk, performance-based bonus compensation averaged approximately 10% of total annual cash compensation for the executive officers named in the Summary Compensation Table, excluding Mr. Fulton, during the fiscal year ended November 25, 2000.
+At risk, performance-based bonus compensation averaged approximately 23% of total annual cash compensation for the executive officers named in the Summary Compensation Table during the fiscal year ended November 24, 2001.

 Stock Option Grants.
 Grants of stock options to the Company's executives under the Company's stock option plans provide incentives to achieve the Company's long-term performance objectives.
 Because the value of stock options is entirely a function of the value of the Company's Common Stock, the Committee believes that this component of the Company's compensation package closely aligns the interests of executive officers and other key managers with those of the Company's stockholders.
 Whether a grant will be made to an executive officer, and if so in what amount, is determined by the Committee based on the Committee's subjective evaluation of the executive officer's potential contribution to the Company's future success, the level of incentive already provided by the number and terms of the executive officer's existing stock option holdings and the market price of the Company's Common Stock.
-Consistent with the Committee's compensation philosophy, all stock options awarded to executive officers and other key managers in fiscal year 2000 were granted with a three-year vesting requirement.
+Consistent with the Committee's compensation philosophy, all stock options awarded to executive officers and other key managers in fiscal year 2001 were granted with a three-year vesting requirement.